-Discover City Lane in the heart of the CBD.
-It’s a laneway bursting with dining options, New York-style flair, street art, funky decors and an atmosphere to match.
+City Lane in the heart of the CBD is a laneway precinct bursting with dining options, New York-style flair, street art, funky decors and an atmosphere to match.
 Here you can eat your way around the world without leaving town.
 Donna Bionda offers Italian cuisine and Sakana serves Japanese.
 Harri Dumpling does delicious dumplings, and Syros specialises in traditional Greek street food.
-Also here is The Taphouse — North Queensland’s first self-pour craft beer bar.
+Also check out The Taphouse — North Queensland’s first self-pour craft beer bar.

-For more chances to refresh with a locally brewed beverage or enjoy a great meal, head for the Townsville Brewery (housed in the old Townsville Post Office) or the Cowboys Leagues Club in Flinders Street.
+For more opportunities to refresh with a locally brewed beverage or enjoy a great meal, head for the Townsville Brewery (housed in the old Townsville Post Office) or the Cowboys Leagues Club in Flinders Street.
 Further east you’ll find an eclectic mix of restaurants, nightclubs, pubs and cocktail bars on Flinders Street East.

-As North Queensland’s biggest urban centre, there’s no shortage of top things to do in Townsville that revolve around retail therapy.
+As North Queensland’s biggest urban centre, there’s no shortage of top spots to shop in Townsville.

-Townsville is served by many of Australia’s popular department and chain stores but the real treats are in local boutique outlets.
+The city is served by Australia’s most popular department and chain stores but the real retail treats are its local boutiques.
 The Home Room in Gregory Street offers locally crafted items like scented retro milk bottle candles or super cute sustainable bamboo tumblers.
 They’ll guarantee long-lasting memories of your Townsville visit.

 The Strand Emporium on Flinders Street is a cool little store that does coastal chic.
 Browse for resort wear, and beach-inspired accessories and homewares.

-Stellar Moda on Palmer Street stocks edgy, bohemian and vintage styles from labels like Lucette, Kachel, Talulah and Mogil.
+Stellar Moda on Palmer Street stocks edgy, bohemian and vintage fashion styles from labels like Lucette, Kachel, Talulah and Mogil.

 Magnetic Island — located just eight kilometres off the coast of Townsville — is a unique blend of national park, holiday paradise and residential community.

 The island has some of the best beaches in Queensland, and the vibe is relaxed and friendly.
 Book a 20-minute ferry transfer to and from the island.
-Once you’re there you can choose to jet ski, sail, skydive onto the beach, scuba dive, snorkel, fish, ride horses, play a round of golf or just relax in one of the many peaceful bays.
+Once you’re there, you can choose to jet ski, sail, scuba dive, snorkel, fish, ride horses, play a round of golf or just relax in one of the many peaceful coves.